Boosting trial starts by 16.5% through a psychology-driven onboarding redesign

 The app, designed for beginner and intermediate freedivers, had a basic onboarding process consisting of four monotonous questions.
 While functional, it lacked engagement and failed to highlight the app’s core value early in the user journey.

-The goal was to redesign the onboarding experience to create a more polished, professional first impression—one that immediately conveyed value and ultimately increased user activation and conversions.
+The goal was to personalize the experience based on user goals and to redesign the onboarding to create a more polished, professional first impression—one that immediately conveyed value and ultimately increased user activation and conversions.

 APPROACH